EnvisionIot/enhybrid-demo/README.md

 ### Basic Plugins

 The demo contains the following basic plugins.
-For all the basic plugins included in EnvHybrid, refer to [EnvHybrid Mobile Application Framework Overview](https://www.envisioniot.com/docs/app-development/en/latest/envhybrid/overview.html).
+For all the basic plugins included in this framework, refer to [About Mobile Application Framework](https://support-cn5.envisioniot.com/docs/app-development/en/latest/mobile_application_framework/overview.html).

 |             Plugin        |       Description     |